-As at 1 November 2020 I do not anticipate that the expenses I will incur in this matter will exceed the total expenses I estimated I would incur when my remuneration was authorised by the creditors.
+As you can see above, the total expenses I incurred were in line with the total expenses I estimated I would incur when my remuneration was approved.

 FURTHER INFORMATION

 An unsecured creditor may, with the permission of the Court, or with the concurrence of 5% in value of the unsecured creditors (including the creditor in question), request further details of the Liquidator's remuneration and expenses within 21 days of their receipt of this report.
 Any secured creditor may request the same details in the same time limit.